Eddie House: NBA career

 On August 9, 2007, he signed a one-year, $1.5 million deal with the Boston Celtics.
 He joined a cast of all-stars dubbed as the Big Three – Paul Pierce, Kevin Garnett and Ray Allen.
 The team won the 2008 NBA Finals with House playing as a backup guard for either Ray Allen or Rajon Rondo.
 He played a pivotal role in the team's comeback victory in Game 4, knocking down two clutch three-pointers down the stretch.
 On July 23, 2008, he re-signed with the Celtics on a 2-year, $5.6 million deal, with the second year as player's option.
 During the 2008–09 regular season, he broke Danny Ainge's Celtics team record for best 3-point percentage in a season by shooting 44.4%.

 On February 18, 2010, House, Bill Walker and J.R.
 Giddens were traded to the New York Knicks for Nate Robinson and Marcus Landry.

-In July 2010 House's agent said that the guard agreed to terms on a $2.8 million, two-year contract with the Miami Heat.
+In July 2010 House's agent said that the guard agreed to terms on a $2.8 million, two-year contract to return to the Miami Heat.